Sicos1977/QuartzWebApi/README.md

 ### Get trigger

-Do a `GET` request to `Scheduler/GetTrigger` with in the body the key of the trigger .. kees
+Do a `GET` request to `Scheduler/GetTrigger` with in the body the key of the trigger

 ```json
 {